-This Alaska Itinerary is your one-stop guide if you are planning a trip to Alaska!
-The Last Frontier State is huge, and it can be hard to find what exactly to see during your visit.
-But after more than 50 hours of intense research, distance calculations & prioritization, and have done this trip myself to test my itinerary, I am glad to share with you this Ultimate Alaska Itinerary!
+The last frontier State is huge, and it can be hard to find what exaclty to see during your visit.
+But after extensive hours of research, distance calculations and I have done this 10 days Alaska itinerary myself and now, I am glad to share it with you now!

 I have been dreaming about visiting Alaska for many years now, and putting together the perfect Alaska itinerary is not an easy task.